Best Condos in Manhattan

 Best luxury condo in Soho

-111 Murray is an ultra luxury, 800 ft all glass tower in one of Manhattan’s top neighborhoods, Tribeca.
+111 Murray is an ultra luxury, 800 ft all glass tower in Tribeca.
 The curved glass tower widens at the crown, making it one of Tribeca’s most recognized new structures.
+In terms of expensive super towers, this in one where the wealthy buy to live in (as opposed to trophy buildings in Midtown where buyers are just parking funds).

 111 is located opposite the Goldman Sachs headquarters (green building in photo below).
 It has white glove concierge service and all the amenities.
 There is a residents’ lounge, dining room that can be reserved for entertaining, fitness center, landscaped garden, 75 ft lap pool and even a Turkish hammam.

-High floor apartments at 111 have wonderful views of Tribeca and Lower Manhattan.
+High floor apartments at 111 have wonderful views of Hudson River and Lower Manhattan.

 Photos below: client’s condo at 111 and the building’s resident’s lounge.